Mac Jones: 2023

 The 2023 season saw another change in offensive playcalling for Jones, with offensive coordinator Bill O'Brien returning to the Patriots.

-In the season opener against the Philadelphia Eagles, Jones finished the game with 35 of 54 completions for 316 yards, three touchdowns, and one interception in the 25–20 defeat.
-The following week, Jones went 31-of-42 passes for 231 yards, a touchdown, and an interception in a 24–17 loss to the Dolphins.
-In Week 3 against the Jets, Jones went 15-of-29 for 201 yards in a 15–10 victory.
+During the season opener against the Philadelphia Eagles, Jones finished the 25–20 loss completing 35-of-54 passes for 316 yards, three touchdowns, and an interception.
+In the next game against the Dolphins, he completed 31-of-42 passes for 231 yards, a touchdown, and an interception during the 24–17 loss.
+The following week against the Jets, Jones threw for 201 yards in the 15–10 victory.

-In Week 4 against the Dallas Cowboys, Jones was replaced by Zappe after posting a 39.9 rating with three turnovers in a 38–3 blowout loss.
-In Week 5 against the Saints, Jones completed 12 of 22 passes for 110 yards and two interceptions, including one that was returned for a touchdown, and lost a fumble.
-He was benched again for Zappe in the fourth quarter as the team lost 0–34.
-In Week 6 against the Las Vegas Raiders, Jones went 24 of 33 passes for 200 yards and an interception in a 21–17 defeat.
+During Week 4 against the Dallas Cowboys, Jones was replaced by Zappe after posting a 39.9 rating with three turnovers in a 38–3 blowout road loss.
+In the next game against the Saints, Jones threw for 110 yards and two interceptions, including one that was returned for a touchdown, and lost a fumble.
+He was benched again for Zappe in the fourth quarter as the team lost 34–0.
+The following week against the Las Vegas Raiders, Jones completed 24-of-33 passes for 200 yards and an interception in the 21–17 road loss.
 Jones struggled during the three-game losing streak as he threw five interceptions and no touchdowns.

-The Patriots snapped a three-game losing streak after Jones completed 25 of 30 pass attempts for 272 yards and two touchdowns in a 29–25 comeback victory against the Bills.
-In a Week 8 rematch against the Dolphins, Jones completed 19-of-29 passes for two touchdowns and one interception in a 31–17 loss.
-In Week 9, Jones went 24-of-44 passes for 220 yards, a touchdown, and a late game-losing interception in a 20–17 defeat against the Washington Commanders.
-The following week against the Colts in Frankfurt, Jones was sacked 5 times in the first half, and threw 15-of-20 passes for 170 yards and an interception.
-Due to his performance, he was replaced by Zappe for the third time that season in the final drive as New England lost 10–6.
-In Week 12, playing his final game as a Patriot against the New York Giants, Jones completed 12 of 21 passes for 89 yards and two interceptions before being replaced again by Zappe at halftime in the 10–7 loss.
+The Patriots snapped a three-game losing streak after Jones completed 25-of-30 passes for 272 yards and two touchdowns in a 29–25 comeback victory over the Bills.
+During Week 8 against the Dolphins, he completed 19-of-29 passes for 161 yards, two touchdowns, and an interception in the 31–17 loss.
+In the next game against the Washington Commanders, Jones went 24-of-44 passes for 220 yards, a touchdown, and a late game-losing interception during the 20–17 loss.
+The following week against the Colts in Frankfurt, Jones was sacked five times in the first half and completed 15-of-20 passes for 170 yards and an interception.
+Due to his performance, he was replaced by Zappe for the third time that season in the final drive as the Patriots lost 10–6.
+During Week 12, playing his final game as a Patriot against the New York Giants, Jones completed 12-of-21 passes for 89 yards and two interceptions before being replaced again by Zappe at halftime in the 10–7 loss.
 Jones was subsequently benched for the remainder of the season.

+Jones finished the 2023 season with 2,120 passing yards, 10 touchdowns, and 12 interceptions to go along with 26 carries for 96 yards in 11 games and starts.